JGagacheva/FlowerClassifier/README.md

 # FlowerClassifier
-Computer vision starting project in TensorFlow and Keras
+Computer vision toy project in TensorFlow and Keras